Skip to main content

 © dpa

-Germany’s economy is the largest in the European Union and the fourth-largest in the world, after the US, China and Japan.
+Germany’s economy is the largest in the European Union European Union In 1957, Germany was one of the six founding members of today’s EU, along with France, Italy, Belgium, the Netherlands and Luxembourg.
+The EU is currently made up of 27 states; the euro is the official currency in 20 of them.
+For Germany, European integration forms the basis for peace, security and… Read more › and the third-largest in the world, after the US and China.
 As such, it enjoys a strong network of partnerships around the world, and regularly ranks in the top three nations for imports as well as exports.
-Germany’s GDP in 2021 was worth around 3.6 trillion euros.
-That year, German exports were worth around 1.375 billion euros, while imports were worth over 1.200 billion euros.
-Germany’s most important trade partners are the EU member states, the US and China.
+Germany’s GDP in 2023 was worth around 4.2 trillion euros.
+That year, German exports were worth around 1,562 billion euros, while imports were worth over 1,353 billion euros.
+Germany’s most important trade partners are the EU member states, accounting for roughly two thirds of the total volume, followed by China and the US.
 On the global market, Germany is particularly successful in the automotive industry, mechanical and plant engineering and the chemicals industry.
 Germany also has a lively and diverse startup scene.
 Small and medium-sized enterprises form the backbone of the German economy, hidden “Mittelstand” champions from across the country that have achieved success on the global stage.

 The five largest trading nations